mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-and add the binding in the constructor:
+Add the binding in the constructor:

 ```diff
   constructor(props) {